WINTER LIGHT

 through this darkness, reach

-knowing you are a cataclysm,
+knowing you are

 an apocalypse